oVirt/ovirt-site/source/feature/glustervolumesnapshots.html.md

 There are three scenarios for creation of snapshot

-*   User select a volume from the volume list table which part of a snapshot group and clicks the menu option "Volume Snapshot --> Create Snapshot".
+*   User selects a volume from the volume list table which part of a snapshot group and clicks the menu option "Volume Snapshot --> Create Snapshot".
 In this scenario first a confirmation dialog would be popped saying that volume is part of a snapshot group and does user want to continue.

 ![](CreateCGSnapConfirmation.png "CreateCGSnapConfirmation.png")